victorb/autochecker/README.md

 Versions comes from the `mhart/alpine-node` docker image tags

-## Running with other language (Ruby example)
+## Running with other languages

-To see how you can run autochecker with a Ruby project, please take a look at this repository: https://github.com/VictorBjelkholm/ruby-autochecker-example/
+To see how you can run autochecker with a Ruby project + CI integration, please take a look at this repository: https://github.com/VictorBjelkholm/ruby-autochecker-example/

+Otherwise, there is a couple of examples of other languages in the [/examples](/examples) directory

 ## Setting max running tests